‘Stop the pain,’ a brother of George Floyd tells Congress

 “I’m here today to ask you to make it stop.
-Stop the pain,” Philonese Floyd told the silenced hearing room.
+Stop the pain,” Philonise Floyd told the silenced hearing room.

 Choking back tears, he said he wants to make sure that his brother, whom he called “Perry,” is “more than another face on a t-shirt.
 More than another name on a list that won’t stop growing.”

-Note: This story has been corrected to show the spelling of Floyd’s brother is Philonise, not Philonese.